-Your medical exam results and your status as a smoker/non-smoker can affect how much you have to pay, or even your ability to buy a policy.
-If your medical exam results prevent finding life insurance, there is guaranteed issue life insurance coverage, sometimes called “quick issue” or “simplified issue” insurance.
-Guaranteed issue policies require no medical exam, but charge a higher premium or have reduced coverage during an initial period in exchange for the guaranteed coverage.
+Your medical exam results and your status as a smoker/non-smoker can affect how much you have to pay or even your ability to buy a policy.
+If your medical exam results prevent finding life insurance, there is guaranteed life insurance coverage, sometimes called “quick issue” or “simplified issue” insurance.
+Guaranteed issue policies require no medical exam but charge a higher premium or have reduced coverage during an initial period in exchange for the guaranteed coverage.

 As you age, the likelihood you will die sooner increases, so older individuals pay more for life insurance.
 Many term policies offer the option to renew your coverage at the end of the term without undergoing another medical exam.
 You also can lock in low premiums by asking for a “level premium” policy.
-That means for a specific time period, say 20 years, your premium rate stays the same.
+That means for a specific time period, say 20 years; your premium rate stays the same.
 After that term expires, your rates will increase.

 The greatest advantage of a term life insurance policy is that the premiums will be lower (usually a lot lower) than whole life insurance.
-And because it’s only for a limited term, it can be purchased to meet a certain need, like a mortgage or college education for your kids in case you die.
+And because it’s only for a limited-term, it can be purchased to meet a certain need, like a mortgage or college education for your kids in case you die.
 On the flip side, the main disadvantage to term insurance is that it’s only for a limited time.
 Premiums may go up substantially as you age.
 And some policies may not be renewable when the term expires.

 Employee term life insurance is a type of life insurance that is offered to employees as a benefit by their employer.
 It provides a death benefit for a specified term, usually one to thirty years, and is typically offered at a lower cost than an individual policy because it is based on group rates.